 Q. What about e-mails?

-A. If the e-mail correspondence is of the type that would be deemed Permanent (to be sent to the Archives) by the Retention Schedule, then the e-mail should be printed off (or saved as a PDF) and transferred to the Archives.
+A. If the e-mail correspondence is of the type that would be deemed Permanent by the Retention Schedule, then the e-mail should be printed off (or saved as a PDF) and transferred to the Archives.
 For example, e-mails directly influencing the administrative work of a standing committee should be kept; likewise, personal emails do not need to be kept.

 Q. Should I include a list of the specific records in each box that I transfer to the Archives?

-A. It can be very helpful to both the archivist (who will be processing your records) and you (if you ever need to access the records before they are fully processed) to have a list identifying the records contained in each box that is transferred to the Archives.
+A. It can be very helpful to both the archivist (who processes your records) and you (if you ever need to access the records before they are fully processed) to have a list identifying the records contained in each box that is transferred to the Archives.

 Q. What do I do if I need a large number of records to be shredded/destroyed?

-A. SC&A, as well as other offices on campus, utilize a mobile shredding service on a routine basis.
-Contact us and we will help you with this service.
+A. SC&A and other offices on campus utilize a mobile shredding service on a routine basis.
+Contact us for more information.